nicoloboschi/poetry-dockerize-plugin/README.md

 * `labels` append labels to the docker image.
 Default labels are added following the opencontainers specification.
 * `apt-packages` installs apt packages inside the docker image.
 * `extra-run-instructions` adds extra instructions to the docker run (after poetry install).
 Any modification to the filesystem will be kept after the poetry install.
+* 'platform' forces docker platform to be used.

 For the build step:
 * `build-apt-packages` installs apt packages inside the build docker container.